factorhouse/kpow/README.md

 # Local Evaluation

-To evaluate kPow locally with Docker Compose and a 3-node Kafka cluster, visit the [kpow-local](https://github.com/operatr-io/kpow-local) GitHub repository.
+To evaluate Kpow locally with Docker Compose and a 3-node Kafka cluster, visit the [kpow-local](https://github.com/operatr-io/kpow-local) GitHub repository.

-Instructions on how to start a [30-day free trial](https://kpow.io/try) of kPow can be found in the [kpow-local](https://github.com/operatr-io/kpow-local) README.
+Instructions on how to start a [30-day free trial](https://kpow.io/try) of Kpow can be found in the [kpow-local](https://github.com/operatr-io/kpow-local) README.

-Visit [https://docs.kpow.io/](https://docs.kpow.io) for more documentation on getting started with kPow
+Visit [https://docs.kpow.io/](https://docs.kpow.io) for more documentation on getting started with Kpow

 # License

-kPow is proprietary software.
+Kpow is proprietary software.

-kPow's EULA can be found in the [GitHub repository](https://github.com/operatr-io/kpow/blob/main/resources/eula.txt) or at https://kpow.io/eula/
+Kpow's EULA can be found in the [GitHub repository](https://github.com/operatr-io/kpow/blob/main/resources/eula.txt) or at https://kpow.io/eula/

 This repository is licensed under the Eclipse Public License 1.0 (EPL-1.0)